-The Knicks said they would match any offer to retain Lin, but the Rockets made it tough for New York to keep him by backloading their offer sheet with a $15 million salary in the third season.
-If the Knicks agreed to that deal, they would've faced a hefty luxury tax in 2014-15 because of other big contracts on their books — between $30-40 million.
+The Knicks said they would match any offer to retain Lin, a restricted free agent.
+But the Rockets made it tough for the Knicks to keep Lin by backloading their offer sheet with a $15 million salary in the third season.
+If the Knicks agreed to that deal, they would've faced a hefty luxury tax in 2014-15 because of other big contracts on their books -- between $30-40 million.

 One sports consultant said the adjustment to the offer sheet was a stroke of genius by Morey.

 "The Rockets deserve a lot of credit for the way they've gone about this," said Marc Ganis, president of Chicago-based SportsCorp.
 "It was extremely intelligent -- with an assassin's touch."